You are here:

 Sjögren’s Syndrome Foundation, Inc.

-NIAMS gratefully acknowledges the assistance of the following individuals in the review of current and previous versions of this booklet: Alan Moshell, M.D., and Ronald Wilder, M.D., Ph.D., NIAMS, NIH; Kim B. Yancy, M.D., National Cancer Institute; Elaine Alexander, M.D., Ph.D., Arena Pharmaceuticals, San Diego, CA; Troy Daniels, D.D.S., M.S., Sjögren’s International Collaborative Clinical Alliance, University of CA, San Francisco; Philip C. Fox, D.D.S., Amarillo Biosciences, Cabin John, MD; Stuart S. Kassan, M.D., the University of Colorado Health Sciences Center, Denver; Michael A. Lemp, M.D., Georgetown and George Washington Universities, Washington, DC; Katherine Morland Hammitt, Sjögren’s Syndrome Foundation, Bethesda, MD; Haralampos Moutsopoulos, M.D., National University Medical School, Athens, Greece; J. Daniel Nelson, M.D., HealthPartners Medical Group and Clinics, St. Paul, MN; Ann Parke, M.D., Professor of Medicine, University of Connecticut Health Center, Farmington, CT; David A. Sullivan, Ph.D., Schepens Eye Research Institute and Harvard Medical School, Boston, MA; and Jeffrey W. Wilson, M.D., M.B.A., Lynchburg Rheumatology Clinic, Lynchburg, VA.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Alan Moshell, M.D., and Ronald Wilder, M.D., Ph.D., NIAMS/NIH; Kim B. Yancy, M.D., National Cancer Institute, Bethesda, MD; Elaine Alexander, M.D., Ph.D., Arena Pharmaceuticals, San Diego, CA; Troy Daniels, D.D.S., M.S., Sögren’s International Collaborative Clinical Alliance, University of California, San Francisco, CA; Philip C. Fox, D.D.S., Amarillo Biosciences, Cabin John, MD; Stuart S. Kassan, M.D., University of Colorado Health Sciences Center, Denver, CO; Michael A. Lemp, M.D., Georgetown and George Washington Universities, Washington, DC; Katherine Morland Hammitt, Sjögren’s Syndrome Foundation, Bethesda, MD; Haralampos Moutsopoulos, M.D., National University Medical School, Athens, Greece; J. Daniel Nelson, M.D., HealthPartners Medical Group and Clinics, St. Paul, MN; Ann Parke, M.D., Professor of Medicine, University of Connecticut Health Center, Farmington, CT; David A. Sullivan, Ph.D., Schepens Eye Research Institute and Harvard Medical School, Boston, MA; and Jeffrey W. Wilson, M.D., M.B.A., Lynchburg Rheumatology Clinic, Lynchburg, VA.

-The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
-The National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
-Additional information can be found on the NIAMS Web site at www.niams.nih.gov/.
+The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
+The NIAMS Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
+Additional information can be found on the NIAMS website at www.niams.nih.gov/.

 For Your Information